 Visit a Medieval Port City Surrounded by Walls and Towers and Pretty Beaches on Your Zadar Yacht Charter

 Boasting an incredible history and a rich cultural heritage, the city of Zadar, takes yacht charter guests a step back in time.
 With historical artifacts from the ancient and Medieval eras scattered across city streets, Zadar was unintentionally designed with the explorer in mind.

-Characterized by quaint cobblestone streets – each of which are surrounded by elements of Zadar’s obvious culture: like outdoor concerts, theaters, museums and archeological exhibitions – the city is a world of its own.
+Characterized by quaint cobblestone streets – each of which is surrounded by elements of Zadar’s obvious culture: outdoor concerts, theaters, museums, and archeological exhibitions – the city is a world of its own.

 The Church of Saint Donat